LiteLDev/LegacyScriptEngine/docs/apis/NativeAPI/NativeFunction.md

 # NativeFunction

+!!! warning
+    NativeAPI has broken, don't use it in production environment

 This API set contains two types: `NativeFunction` and `NativeHook`, where `NativeHook` is a specialized implementation that only contains `call` and `address` properties.

 ### Symbol get function